awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 ## Restoring a serverless namespace from a snapshot<a name="snapshot-restore-provisioned-to-serverless"></a>

  Restoring a serverless namespace from a snapshot replaces all of the namespace’s databases with databases in the snapshot\.
 For more information about serverless snapshots, see [ Working with snapshots and recovery points](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-snapshots-recovery.html)\.
+Amazon Redshift automatically converts tables with interleaved keys into compound keys when you restore a provisioned cluster snapshot to a serverless namespace\.
+For more information about sort keys, see [Working with sort keys](https://docs.aws.amazon.com/redshift/latest/dg/t_Sorting_data.html)\.

-To restore a snapshot from your provisioned cluster to your Amazon Redshift Serverless instance\.
+To restore a snapshot from your provisioned cluster to your serverless namespace\.

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.